Evidently most of the digital cameras with semiconductor

 (area of interest).
 Also image processing for trigger events (in

-frame trigger) or a second exposure run are comparatively easy to
+frame trigger) or a second exposure run in each frame are

 Color filter in diagonal arrangement (magn.
 1 000 x)